Parallel adoption: Other kinds of adoption

-There are several instances when parallel conversion can not be considered a viable conversion strategy.
-First consider if the new system contains significant schema changes.
-Data elements required by one system that are not being populated by the other can lead to at best data inaccuracies and at worst data corruption.
-Another concern is if the system relies on consumer off the shelf technology (COTS).
-If a COTS vendor's documentation states that more than one application can not share the same database, then parallel conversion is not an option.
-An example would be Oracle's Siebel products.
-Other COTS products may also place restrictions when patches or major upgrades require unique license keys.
-Once applied they may make database changes that might cause the application to falsely detect a parallel system running against the same database as an attempt at getting around licensing controls and thereby disable the system.
+In some cases, parallel conversion may not be a suitable strategy.
+For example, if the new system has significant schema changes that result in data elements not being populated correctly, it can lead to data inaccuracies or corruption.
+Additionally, if the system relies on commercial off-the-shelf technology (COTS) and the vendor's documentation specifies that multiple applications cannot share the same database, parallel conversion may not be feasible.
+For instance, products like Oracle's Siebel may have such restrictions.
+Similarly, other COTS products may have limitations when it comes to patches or major upgrades that require unique license keys, potentially causing issues with database changes and system functionality.

 Place in implementation process

 There seem to be little conventions regarding the process of parallel adoption.
 Several sources (e.g.: Turban, 2002, Eason, 1988, Rooijmans, 2003, Brown, 1999), do not use a single process-description name.
 The term parallel adoption is denoted in these sources, although consistent per source as: parallel conversion, parallel running, shadow-running, parallel cutover and parallel implementation.
 This appears to be the case because a generic description of the process does not need a distinct classification.
 There are a quite some standard implementation methods, where different adoption techniques are described but often in a practical context; real-world case scenario or a more comprehensive set of implementation techniques like Regatta: adoption method, SIM and PRINCE2.
 In general, parallel adoption can best be seen as a Systems Engineering method of implementation of a new system.